Azure/Azure-AI-Content-Safety-Private-Preview/UnGroundness Detection API Private Preview.md

 ## ⚠️ Disclaimer

-The sample code may contain offensive content; user discretion is advised.
+Please note that the sample code may contain content that some users might find inappropriate.
+Exercise discretion when reviewing it.

 ##  📒 Overview